ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/common-terms_en.md

 ## World
 World in terms of Archipelago can mean multiple things and is used interchangeably in many situations.
-* During gameplay in multiworlds each world is a "slot" or "player."
-As Archipelago allows multiple players to connect to the same slot those players are now sharing a world and completing it cooperatively.
-For games with native cooperative play Archipelago usually fully supports this and those players would connect to each other and only one of them to the multiworld but they would still be sharing the same world.
+* During gameplay, a world is a single instance of a game, occupying one player "slot".
+However, Archipelago allows multiple players to connect to the same slot; then those players can share a world and complete it cooperatively.
+For games with native cooperative play, you can also play together and share a world that way, usually with only one player connected to the multiworld.
-* For the sake of the backend, or programming side, world is usually intended to represent the world package for a game integration.
+* On the programming side, a world typically represents the package that integrates Archipelago with a particular game.
 For example this could be the entire `worlds/factorio` directory.

 ## RNG
 Acronym for "Random Number Generator."
 Archipelago uses its own custom Random object with a unique seed per generation,